-This limited warranty will be in effect from the date of delivery to the first retail consumer or the date the Sport Boat is first put to use, whichever occurs first, for a period of:
+This limited warranty will be in effect from the date of delivery to the first retail consumer or the date the sport boat is first put into use, whichever occurs first and for a period of:

-- TWELVE (12) CONSECUTIVE MONTHS for private, recreational use, except that the deck and hull fiberglass structure are covered for SIXTY (60) CON-SECUTIVE MONTHS; - FOUR (4) CONSECUTIVE MONTHS for commercial use, except that the deck and hull fiberglass structure is covered for TWELVE (12) CONSECUTIVE MONTHS.
-A Sport Boat is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
-A Sport Boat is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.
+- TWELVE (12) CONSECUTIVE MONTHS for private, recreational use, except that the deck and hull fiberglass structure are covered for SIXTY (60) CONSEC-UTIVE MONTHS: - FOUR (4) CONSECUTIVE MONTHS for commercial use, except that the deck and hull fiberglass structure is covered for TWELVE (12) CONSECUTIVE MONTHS.
+A sport boat is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
+A sport boat is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.

-The emission-related components included in the chart below, that are installed on EPA certified Sea-Doo® Sport Boats (see list below) registered in the USA are covered for TWENTY-FOUR (24) CONSECUTIVE MONTHS OR 200 HOURS OF ENGINE USE, whichever occurs first.
+The emission-related components included in the chart below, that are installed on EPA certified Sea-Doo® sport boats (see list below) registered in the USA are covered for TWENTY-FOUR (24) CONSECUTIVE MONTHS OR 200 HOURS OF ENGINE USE, whichever occurs first.
 If the 200 hours of engine use are reached during the regular warranty coverage period, the emission-related components are still covered by BRP's standard warranty until the end of regular coverage period.